Korea investigators say life rafts not working properly on sunk ferry's sister ship

-MOKPO, South Korea (Reuters) - South Korean investigators said on Friday that life rafts and escape chutes on a sister ship to a sunken ferry were not working properly.
+MOKPO, South Korea, April 25 (Reuters) - South Korean investigators said on Friday that life rafts and escape chutes on a sister ship to a sunken ferry were not working properly.

 The Sewol ferry, weighing almost 7,000 tons, sank on a routine trip from the port of Incheon, near Seoul, to the southern holiday island of Jeju.
 Investigations are focused on human error and mechanical failure.